Intrahepatic Cholestasis of Pregnancy: A Comprehensive Guide

 Overview

 Intrahepatic cholestasis of pregnancy (ICP) is a liver disorder that develops during pregnancy.
 It happens when bile acids build up in your bloodstream instead of flowing normally from your liver.
-This backup creates toxic levels that can harm both you and your baby.
+Higher bile acid levels are associated with risks to the baby and can cause significant itching and abnormal liver tests in the mother.

 ICP affects about 1 in every 100-200 pregnancies.
 It's more common in women of Scandinavian, Chilean, or Native American descent.
 The condition usually appears in the third trimester but can start as early as the second trimester.